u-boot/u-boot/doc/driver-model/design.rst

       - uclass data in dev->uclass_priv (for things the uclass stores about this device)

-   Note: If you don't use priv_auto_alloc_size then you will need to allocate the priv space here yourself.
-The same applies also to platdata_auto_alloc_size.
+   Note: If you don't use priv_auto then you will need to allocate the priv space here yourself.
+The same applies also to platdata_auto.
 Remember to free them in the remove() method.

    5. The device is marked 'activated'